Budapestby VisitCity Guides

 Key features and facilities of Budapest's premier spa hotels

-Executive room upgrades often provide enhanced spa access and club privileges, while some hotels offer day passes for non-guests subject to availability.
-Spa facilities typically operate from early morning until evening, with treatment schedules running from 8:00 AM to 8:00 PM at most establishments.
+Executive room upgrades often give you better spa access and club privileges, while some hotels offer day passes for non-guests if there's availability.
+Spa facilities usually operate from early morning until evening, with treatment schedules running from 8:00 AM to 8:00 PM at most places.

 Elegant brass concierge desk sign on polished wooden counter in luxury hotel lobby